petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 implants the servers."
 Barbie nodded in agreement, then teased "Are you glad you listened when I told you to ask the Agency to check their databases and find out what porn he liked rather than just assuming things?"
 Steven laughed, a bit sheepishly.
 "It's a solid plan.
-And you know, I'm really impressed by how professional you've been about volunteering to be the 'pretty young thing'.
+And you know, I'm really impressed by how professional you've been about your role as the 'pretty young thing'.
 Good luck on your first field op!"